mengbinhao/jack-note/docs/english/NPR.md

   - monetary adj
   - outbreak n
   - bear n/v
-  - statistic n/adj
+  - statistic n/adj | statistical adj
-  - grapple n/v
   - inoculate vt

   > the cut was twice as large as what the Fed ordinary does